nimraahmed/algos-and-data-structures/README.md

 # algos-and-data-structures
-Code for different algorithms and data structured that I disucss on my blog: https://nimraahmed.hashnode.dev/
+Code for different algorithms and data structures that I talk about on my blog: https://nimraahmed.hashnode.dev/